michaelbuenaventura/DH150-W2020/assignment6/README.md

 * He is young and full of both energy and caffeine.
 His office is open around the clock and he is encouraged to stay overtime.
 * His company pays for whatever software he needs, as long as he fills out a request for it.
 #### Quote
+"Please get me the data pull by end-of-business-day today so I can start my analyses tonight.
 #### Empathy Map